BlackBerry has crazy high ambitions for the premium phone market. Well, crazy for BlackBerry

 "It's going to be an uphill battle," said Ramon Llamas, an analyst at IDC.

 The macro conditions aren't favorable for growth.
-The smartphone market fell for the first time ever in the fourth quarter, according to Gartner.
-And it's not like premium stalwarts like Apple and Samsung are going away.
+The phone market fell for the first time ever in the fourth quarter, according to Gartner.
+And it's not like premium stalwarts such as Apple and Samsung are going away.

 Surprise appeal

+BlackBerry phones could get a boost now that Google has endorsed it as part of its Android Enterprise Recommended list, which also includes LG, Nokia and Huawei.
+The list includes requirements like faster Android security updates, minimum hardware specifications for Android 7.0 and above and a more consistent way to manage profiles on the phone.
+Mahieu said the list is what a lot of corporate customers are looking for.

+So even if you don't end up buying a BlackBerry for yourself -- there's a chance your company will supply one for you.

-One reason BlackBerry Mobile executives are optimistic: The profile of customers for the KeyOne and Motion phones has ranged between 25 and 45 years old, which they admit stretched to a younger demographic than they expected.
-It turns out, it's not just the old fogeys waxing fondly for their BlackBerry Bolds who bought the new iteration.
+Another reason BlackBerry Mobile executives are optimistic: The profile of customers for the KeyOne and Motion phones has ranged between 25 and 45 years old, which they admit stretched to a younger demographic than they expected.
+It turns out, it's not just the old fogeys feeling nostalgic for their BlackBerry Bolds who bought the new iteration.

 "There's an element where the BlackBerry brand means something for a lot of people, and not just for older generation," Mahieu said.
 "It can appeal to the professional, regardless of the age."